"Love is patient. Love is kind, not arrogant,

 [His] Love never fails...”

-1 Corinthians 13:4-8
+—1 Corinthians 13:4-8

 After they finally left her alone and walked away, "proud of the way they were out saving people," she told me how much she hated Christians and how rude they always were to her.
-Kringe, gulp.
+Cringe, gulp.
 I asked her about her lovely accent, and she said she had moved with her family from Israel.

-The next evening, I returned to the mall with plenty of cash in hand.
-As I was walking towards the kiosk, I saw my sweet Jewess, first astonished, then smiling.
-"You came back!"
-"Yes, I said I would."
-Then, the moment of reckoning came.
-As she calculated what I owed and packaged my purchase, she asked me what I did for a living.
-I said, "I'm a writer," hoping to avoid claiming allegiance with the witnessing Christians who had rudely confronted her the day before when she pressed me, "What kind of books do you write?
+As she calculated what I owed and began to package my purchase, she asked me what I did for a living.
+I said, "I'm a writer," hoping to avoid claiming allegiance with the witnessing "Christians" who had rudely confronted her the day before when she pressed me, "What kind of books do you write?
 I'd love to read them."
 Gulp!
 Cheeks burning, I looked at her, and as our eyes met, I said, "I don't think you'd like to read my books.
-Because you see, I am a Christian, and that's what they're about.
+Because you see, I am a Christian, and that's what they're about."

-Actually, I'd like to read your books, so I gave her my email address and said I'd send her any of my books she wanted.
-Ultimately, I sent her all the books I had in print, and shortly thereafter, she wrote to let me know she'd shared my books with her family.
-She'd told her family about me, about not defending the other "Christians," and how unlike a Christian I was—even driving and coming back the next day and purchasing most of the different products she was selling.
-We kept in touch, answering questions she had about this friend of mine who soon became a friend to this sweet Jewess, who is still Jewish but also a believer—along with most of her family here in America and a few back in Israel.
+"Actually," she said, "I'd like to read your books!"
+So I gave her my email address and said I'd send her any of my books she wanted from our EncouragingBookstore.com website.
+Ultimately, I sent her all the books I had in print at the time, and shortly thereafter, she wrote to let me know she'd shared my books with her family.
+She'd told her family about me, about not defending the other "Christians."
+How unlike a "Christian" I was—even driving another two hours and coming back the next day to purchase most of the products she was selling.
+We kept in touch, answering questions she had about this Friend of mine who soon became a close Friend to this sweet Jewess—who is still Jewish but also a Believer—along with most of her family here in America and a few back in Israel.

-“Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly.
+Let's remember, “Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly.
 [His love] bears all things, believes all things, hopes all things, endures all things.
 Love never fails...”
 (1 Corinthians 13:4-8).

 “About that day and hour,